 In part one and two of the article we have already answered some of the most frequently asked questions hardwood flooring buyers often think on and consider before making their purchase.
-Today, in the last article on the topic, we are going to provide you with more information on the wooden flooring topics you are interested in and give you more helpful expert advices and recommendations that are good to keep in mind, when planning to buy and have installed a hardwood floor.
+Today, in the last article on the topic, we are going to provide you with more information on the wooden flooring topics you are interested in and give you more helpful expert advice and recommendations that are good to keep in mind, when planning to buy and have installed a hardwood floor.

 What is wood floor acclimatisation?
 How do I acclimate my hardwood floor?

 No matter if it comes to solid wood or engineered wood floor, both of them are made from natural products, which need a period of acclimatisation before installation.
-Letting the wood acclimatise to its new environment, indoor temperature and indoor humidity helps you prevent some issues and problems in feature.
+Letting the wood acclimatise to its new environment, indoor temperature and indoor humidity help you prevent some issues and problems in feature.
 To acclimatise the wooden materials, simply place them in the room, where they will be installed, but don’t remove the packaging and let them sit there for a few days.
 Normally, engineered wood takes less time to acclimatise, while some solid wood timbers made out of a certain wood species may take a lot more time.

 How much hardwood flooring do I need for the project?
 How to measure out the room size and calculate the final cost?